lvsoft/yetanother-kicad-footprints/README.md

-A collection of KiCad/*.pretty with subtree
+A collection of KiCad/*.pretty by git subtree.
+(Working...)